eclipse-edc/Connector/extensions/control-plane/api/management-api/README.md

-# DataManagement API
+# Management API

-This group of modules provides the DataManagement API.
+This group of modules provides the Management API.
 With this API you can manage different things of the connector.

 ## Authentication